-Venues in Soho, London Bridge, Borough Market, Finsbury Park / www.runwayea.st
+Venues in Aldgate East, Shoreditch, Soho, London Bridge, Borough Market, Finsbury Park / www.runwayea.st

 Second Home provides flexible workspaces in open, light-filled environments peppered with plants and trees.
-The cheapest option is a Roaming membership, which for £390 per month gives you a hot-desk with unlimited access, as well as the chance to make the most of the venue’s cultural programme and wellness classes.
-Day passes are £20.
+Pricing starts at £250 per month which gives you a hot-desk with unlimited access, as well as the chance to make the most of the venue’s cultural programme and wellness classes.
+Day passes start at £18.
 Open 24/7, other amenities include private meeting rooms and telephone conferencing facilities, multiple break-out spaces, printing and scanning equipment, free filter coffee and organic teas, in-house restaurants for breakfast and lunch, evening bars, private lockers, bike parking and fibre-optic broadband.

 Venues in Spitalfields, London Fields, Clerkenwell Green & Holland Park / www.secondhome.io